ekoindia/open-source-guidelines/README.md

 ## Next Steps

+- **Inventory & Checklist**: Create an inventory of all services/projects to be open-sourced and track their readiness using the provided checklist.
 - **Initial Pilot**: Begin with a pilot by open-sourcing a simpler service.
 Use the experience gained to refine your open-sourcing process.
 - **Team Workshops**: Conduct internal workshops to align all developers and stakeholders on open-source best practices, goals, and expectations.
 - **Community Outreach**: Announce the first open-source project launch through social media, blog posts, and developer forums.
 Encourage developers to contribute and get involved.
-- **Continuous Improvement**: Regularly revisit and update this guide to reflect evolving best practices and lessons learned from your ongoing open-source initiatives.
+- **Continuous Improvement**: Regularly revisit and update this guide to reflect evolving best practices and lessons learned from the ongoing open-source initiatives.